 Local communities in the Kyrgyz Republic, especially in the districts affected by the 2010 conflict, remained deeply divided along ethnic and regional lines, with lingering social division, mistrust, and segregation.
 This situation is further exacerbated by weak governance institutions; namely, national and local governments as representatives of executive powers, law enforcement and justice structures continue to struggle to regain the trust and confidence of local populations across Kyrgyzstan, particularly in the south.
 The memories of the 2010 events continue to affect the daily lives of citizens, and a sense of injustice prevails.

 The Peacebuilding Needs and Priorities Assessment in the Kyrgyz Republic (supported by the UNCT and carried out in 2013) highlighted a series of still existing underlying factors that need to be addressed to reduce the likelihood of resumed violence in the future.
 First, human insecurity that can quickly amplify other tensions amongst local populations remains common; this is even more emphasized by poor management of natural resources, lingering poverty and food insecurity.
 Further, economic struggle is motivating external and internal migration, which is a destabilizing force that leads to local social disintegration.
 In addition, urbanization makes some local populations more susceptible to conflict as social cohesion deteriorates.
 Second, weak governance, inadequate legislation, partial implementation of laws and policies, and a failure to ensure the rule of law with sub-sections of the population and with some government officials has intensified local tensions.
 Third, the rigorous implementation of national and international human rights law is needed to ensure that local populations feel that their rights and dignities are adequately protected.
 Conversely, lack of human rights assurances and protection encourages local impunity and mistrust.
 Fourth, tense and unresolved regional conflict dynamics, such as border demarcation disputes, are motivating cross-border tension and violence and hinder healthy interethnic relations in some areas of Kyrgyzstan.

+Cases of sexual and gender based violence during the conflict wasn’t adequately responded within the development of post-crisis strategy, except development of the NAP on UNSCR 1325.
+As a result of the rapes happened and lack of safety and security for women and girls the number of early marriages is dramatically increased at south regions during last 5 years.
+Women are not meaningfully involved to peacebuilding activities.

 Recently, there have been signs that cross-border tensions are on the rise.
 The recent shoot-outs on the border between Kyrgyzstan and Tajikistan that involved security forces from both countries, as well as a string of last year’s border-related incidents, exposed the fragility of the situation along the border.

 Recommendations for future engagement: